ShabinNicholas/CRUD-book/README.md

 If you're new to coding, this project will help you understand how to build and interact with a basic application using React, Express, and a simple backend.

+This is exacty what i was needed when i started coding on MERN

 Feel free to explore, experiment, and learn — I hope this helps you on your coding journey!